In this article, Python functions class12 you will get detailed notes about function types, return values, and the scope of the function variables.

 Python functions class12-Returning values from function

-A function in python may or may not return a value.
-A function does not return a values is called void function.
-A result will be printed in same function.
+A function in Python may or may not return a value.
+A function that does not return values is called a void function.
+A result will be printed in the same function.

-A function which returns a value is a function that displays the calculated result.
+A function that returns a value is a function that displays the calculated result.
 The value returned to a specific variable.
 The result will be printed in some other function.

 Python functions class12 – Scope of Variable